 Bars in Bergen

-Luddi is super cute and right by Bryggen, Skipperstuen is one of Bergen’s oldest pubs, Henrik Øl og Vinstove is one of the best beer bars in Bergen with over 50 beers on tap, Hulen is a student run bar and rock venue in a former WWII bomb shelter, Apollon Platebar is one of Norways oldest record shops from 1976 that now also has a bar with 35 beers on tap, Dyvekes is a cosy wine cellar, and No Stress, Rebel and 360 Xhibition are cute cocktail bars.
-Or if you want something a bit different you could try the Magic Ice Bar!
+Henrik Øl og Vinstove has over 50 beers on tap, Hulen is a student run bar and rock venue in a former WWII bomb shelter, Apollon Platebar is one of Norways oldest record shops from 1976 that now also has a bar with 35 beers on tap, No Stress is tiny but has excellent cocktails (if it’s fully you can go to nearby Dark & Stormy instead), and Rebel and 360 Xhibition are stylish cocktail bars.

 Day trips from Bergen